Trending fonts for 2025

 Beauty packaging

-Beauty packaging, rounded bubble font
+Beauty packaging, rounded bubble font.
+Similar bubble font Skay.

 Food branding and design is likely the most diverse and fun space to get creative in.
 It includes brand identities for restaurants and the packaging of food products on shelves.
 Logos for restaurants and food products usually live without any symbols.
 Instead, brand character gets added by picking a typeface that’s memorable and mirrors the features and positioning of the brand.

-Font lists
+Font lists you might find helpful

 For food-related branding, get inspiration from this list of whimsical fonts and playful type.